 In the past few years, the want for more independence and self-sufficiency has led to an increase in urban farming.
 Through Refugee Agricultural Partnership Program (RAPP) grant program, New Americans have the opportunity to learn how to farm within the Northeast American climate.
-The RISE organization conducts classes for New Americans to learn skills such as record keeping, use of farming equipment, and the provision of plots of land to farm on in a new incubator farm at Salt City Harvest Farm in Kirksville, NY.
+Through partnership with RISE and CCE we conduct classes for New Americans to learn skills such as record keeping, use of farming equipment, and general crop maintenance through the incubator program.

 Deaf NEw americans